 ×

-Disk Prolapse or (Herniated Disk) – Symptoms, Causes and Treatment
+Disk Prolapse (Herniated Disk) – Symptoms, Causes, and Treatment

-Disk Prolapse or (Herniated Disk) – Symptoms, Causes and Treatment
+Disk Prolapse (Herniated Disk) – Symptoms, Causes, and Treatment

 Share the article

-A disk prolapse or herniated disk is a problem with one of the rubbery cushions (disks) that sit between the individual bones that mound to make your spine.
-A herniated disk which can occur in any part of the spine can irritate a nearby nerve.
-Depending on where the issue is, it can result in pain, numbness or weakness in an arm or leg.
+A disk prolapse or herniated disk is a problem with one of the rubbery cushions (disks) that sit between the individual bones that make up your spine.
+A herniated disk, which can occur in any part of the spine, can irritate a nearby nerve.
+Depending on the location of the issue, it can result in pain, numbness, or weakness in an arm or leg.

 When confronted with back pain and an MRI report that reads disk prolapse, every person feels a sinking feeling that he/she will never be quite normal again.
 Nothing can be further from the truth.
-Back pain is a fairly common complaint and most back pains are simple muscle strains or mechanical back pains due to poor posture and poor core strength.
+Back pain is a fairly common complaint, and most cases are simple muscle strains or mechanical back pain resulting from poor posture and inadequate core strength.

-These are self-limiting but have a propensity to recur given the root cause which is lack of exercise and core strength.
+These are self-limiting, but they have a propensity to recur due to the underlying cause, which is a lack of exercise and core strength.

-The problem arises when these patients are subjected to an MRI scan and come back with a detailed report on the status of their disk and poorly informed internet articles.
-To clarify, all back pains are not solely due to a disk prolapse.
-In fact, most back pains are not caused by disk prolapse.
+The problem arises when these patients are subjected to an MRI scan and come back with a detailed report on the status of their disk, and poorly informed internet articles.
+To clarify, not all back pains are solely due to a disk prolapse.
+Most back pains are not caused by disk prolapse.

 Causes of Disk Prolapse